iustinum/iustinum/README.md

 -->

-I am an undergraduate at UC Berkeley studying computer science and business administration.
+*Undergraduate at UC Berkeley studying computer science and business administration.

-Interested in computer system administration, internetworking design and implementation, software engineering, and fintech Swimmer, water polo player, and an avid snowboarder.
+*Interested in computer system administration, internetworking design and implementation, software engineering, and fintech

+*Swimmer, water polo player, and snowboarder.